 • Travel+Leisure “World’s Best Destination Spas,” 2016

 • Shape Magazine’s Healthy Travel Award, 2016

 Set on 400 acres of the saguaro cactus-strewn Sonoran Desert, Miraval Resort represents a retreat not only from everyday life but a chance to concentrate on being in the moment.
 The secluded grounds inspire a sense of serenity.
 The picturesque views from the desert floor to the peaks of the Santa Catalina Mountains change subtly throughout the day.
 It’s a never-ending kaleidoscope of stark beauty.

 There are rooms, suites, and villas to choose from, all decorated in soothing tones that combine modern chic with a desert aesthetic.
 Overall, there are three swimming pools, pavilions for yoga and pilates, a riding arena, winding walking trails, lounges, and a cafe.
 In addition, the gourmet restaurant has a range of other delights to discover.
 Tennis courts, a Zen garden, climbing wall, and stone labyrinth will keep guests amused when they’re not attending one of the many complimentary classes in cooking, art, riding or fitness.

-• Life In Balance Spa — the healing benefits of massage, Ayurveda practices, body scrubs, hair care and nail treatments are the highlights of the spa, using natural plants and minerals from the surrounding desert.
+- Life In Balance Spa — The healing benefits of massage, Ayurveda practices, body scrubs, hair care and nail treatments are the highlights of the Miraval resort and spa facilities, using natural plants and minerals from the surrounding desert.
 The daily resort fee can be applied toward spa treatments.